 Some have been found with a red spot on the tail, (perhaps distracting predators away from the vulnerable head).
-It seems that successive instars of the caterpillars have somewhat different colour patterns.
+The answer is that successive instars of the caterpillars have somewhat different colour patterns.

 The caterpillars grow to a length of about 4 cms.